hSaria/ChromaTerm/readme.md

 - `make` Create the binary called ct.

 - `make install` Optional.
-It will move ct to the ~ directory.
+It will move ct to the /usr/local/bin directory.

 Once installation is complete a new file called `ct` will be in the src/ directory.
 Move this to your home directory.
 You can start the program by doing the following:

-`./ct <config_file>`
+`./ct` or just `ct` if installed to the /usr/local/bin directory.

 ## Creating the Config file
-Use your text editor of choice to create a file called ct.cfg and put the following in it.
+Use your text editor of choice to create a file called .chromatermrc and put the following in it.

 ```
 #run session bash